bryanbraun/bryanbraun.github.io/_posts/2012-10-28-perspectives-child.md

 ### Adult development is static

 It always seemed to me that kids were the only ones growing.
 I now know that adults grow too.
 The difference is that kids are forced to grow, as their bodies change and their responsibilities expand.
-Adults must choose to grow, by <a href="http://sivers.org/comfort" target="_blank" title="Hands down, my favorite blog post ever.">intentionally placing themselves in situations outside their comfort zone</a>.
+Adults must choose to grow, by <a href="http://sivers.org/comfort" target="_blank" rel="noopener noreferrer" title="Hands down, my favorite blog post ever.">intentionally placing themselves in situations outside their comfort zone</a>.
 For the adults that make that choice, they can look forward to a lifetime of growth.

 ### Adults are patient